 This excess fluid is reabsorbed into the body’s tissue and can become water retention.
 When water retention occurs alongside liver damage, individuals have to be extremely careful in their treatment method.

 Herbal supplements and medication can be tough on the liver.
-To prevent further damage, patients should only use herbal supplements and treatments that are recommended by their doctor.
+To prevent further damage, patients should only use herbal supplements such as LiverActive and treatments that are recommended by their doctor.

 How Can Liver Damage be Prevented?

 Since the liver is such an important part of the body, individuals should make sure to do everything they can to prevent liver damage.
 The easiest prevention measure is to become vaccinated against hepatitis A and B. Hepatitis C can be prevented by not sharing needles or using intravenous drugs.

 Tattoos should only be done in a sanitary environment and blood products should be avoided.
 Likewise, a condom should be used during sexual intercourse to prevent sexually contracted hepatitis.